charliezye/charlie-vault/Work/Job Search/Company Specific Notes/Epic/Interview Stuff.md

 #### Questions
 - How does Epic design systems considering diverse patient populations like people with disabilities?
 - How much customization between clients?
 What roles that handle communication with them?
 - Role expectations for me?
 Will I be mostly maintaining and improving existing applications or developing new ones?
 	- How much flexibility with moving between development teams?
 - How much does Epic focus on regulatory compliance for apps especially AI/ML?
 	- What's the process look like for this?
 Do developers have to completely handle compliance or is there help with this?
 - Saw on your DEI page that Epic offers tools to identify and address health disparities.
 I think health equity is incredibly important for underserved populations
-	- Perinatal Equity, Sex, Gender, and Names,
+	- Perinatal Equity, Sex, Gender, and Names
 	- How much of a focus is Epic putting into developing new tools like this?
 There are a lot more tools that could benefit immensely in such a connected network like Epic's.
 Capability to work on these?
 	- Is there research done into any unintended adverse effects software may have?